sbvsg464/WindowsP.E.V.D.B/README.md

 The V6 version will be divided into Pro and Lite versions.
 The Pro version will feature a GUI, while the Lite version will not, but this does not mean the Pro version will be a paid release.
 I think the only difference between them is that the Lite version will receive updates faster, while the Pro version will update slower.

+### Participating in Beta Testing
+**Head over to the Actions page to check the latest CI builds—that is the newest beta version!**

 ### Have your own ideas?

 Feel free to submit Issues!